 I use a small jar with a screw on lid, put a few drops each of ammonia and dish detergent, add hot tap water, drop the jewelry in, close the jar, agitate gently, let soak for 15 minutes, rinse in a colander and air dry.
 Works on any type but pearls, opals, turquoise.

 Jeweler use steam machines.
 There are now small versions of these machines available through upscale jewelry stores and via the internet.
-Nothing compares to these machines.
-My diamonds always sparkle - and I continually receive compliments about my jewelry.

 I've tried pretty well everything mentioned.
 I did like the peroxide because it's "effervescence" seems to remove and disintegrate any gunk, especially in a channel style setting.
 For best shine, I've found that the Windex worked wonders.